Lee Andrews: Playing career

 Andrews began his career as a trainee with his local side Carlisle United, turning professional in August 2001 and making his league debut later month in a 2–0 defeat at home to Luton Town.
 He had spell as a regular in the Carlisle side at right-back, before losing his place.
 He joined Rochdale on loan in February 2003, before returning to Carlisle and regaining his place in the first team, signing a new two-year contract in May 2004.
 After playing in a Carlisle side relegated to and promoted from the Football Conference, Andrews joined York City on loan in November 2005 and as Carlisle successfully battled for a second successive promotion, moved to Torquay United, struggling at the opposite end of the table on loan in March 2006.

 He was released by Carlisle at the end of the 2005–06 season, and returned to Plainmoor on a permanent basis in June 2006 as one of Ian Atkins' first signings after taking over as manager.
 Atkins had been manager of Carlisle while Andrews was a trainee there.
 He was an ever-present for Torquay in the 2006–07 season, which ended with Torquay's relegation to the Conference National.
 Although offered a new contract with Torquay at the end of the season, he chose to return to the North of England.

 In September 2007 he signed for Newcastle Blue Star, moving to Workington in April 2008.
+He would end his playing career in the summer of 2015 after playing over 200 times for Workington.

 Managerial career

+After his retirement as a player, Andrews joined the coaching staff at Workington A.F.C. in June 2015, where he became an assistant coach to Derek Townsley.
+From June 2016 until December 2018, Andrews was joint-manager at Workington alongside Dave Hewson.

-In January 2019, Andrews was appointed manager of Workington following the resignation of Gavin Skelton.
-He stepped down at the end of the 2018–09 season.
+On 31 December 2018, Andrews was replaced by Gavin Skelton as manager, however after Skelton resigned just 6 days and two games into the role, Andrews became sole manager of Workington later on 7 January 2019.
+He stepped down at the end of the 2018–19 season, after the club were relegated from the Northern Premier League Premier Division.